Photo: Andriy Popov/ 123RF

 In this article, I am talking about the process of shifting from a reactive mode to a proactive one.
-Before describing this process, I will be putting the topic within the larger context of how the brain works.
+Before describing this process, I will be putting the topic within the broader context of how the brain works.

-The reactive mode is not inherently bad.
-In fact, it is a very powerful feature that has tremendous survival value.
-It is what happens in fight-or-flight, i.e. when the sympathetic nervous system is activated.
-This is an automatic reaction that has developed in all animals to help us survive in case of clear and present danger.
+Reactivity has tremendous survival value.
+It is what happens in fight-or-flight, i.e., when the sympathetic nervous system is activated.
+This automatic reaction has developed in all animals to help us survive in case of clear and present danger.

 You put the lens on the tip of a finger, and you start moving the index finger toward your eye.

 So you need to pull down the lower eyelid with one finger of the hand that has the lens, and pull up the upper eyelid with the other hand, to keep the eye open.

-Conversely, you wouldn’t be able to relax enough to keep your eye open if somebody else’s finger was coming at you really fast.
+Conversely, you wouldn’t be able to relax enough to keep your eye open if somebody else’s finger was coming at you fast.
 It would be impossible to override the perception that this is an attack.

-There is a transformative effect in paying attention to somatic experience in the context of developing our ability to self-regulate.
-Paying attention to what is actually happening in your body, instead of using standard words, even emotional words, helps you shift attention to what is here and now.
-It helps you be in the moment in a way that you cannot be if you just try to “be in the moment.”
+There is a transformative effect in paying attention to bodily experience in the context of developing our ability to self-regulate.
+You need to pay attention to what is happening in your body, instead of using standard words, even emotional words.
+This helps you shift focus to what is here and now.
+It enables you to be in the moment in a way that you cannot be if you try to “be in the moment.”

 Focusing on bodily experience redirects your attention from abstract concepts to the present moment.
 This is why I see this work as a form of mindfulness practice, a skillful means to enhance our natural ability for mindfulness and proactivity.
 Over time, there is a progressive training effect, building up your resilience, similar to the way you develop your body’s strength and resistance through physical training.